 The early history of BYS is documented in The Miracle at Scotts’ Shed – A History of Blairgowrie Yacht Squadron 1952-82 by historian and club life member Dr Edgar French.
 It was published by Georgian House in 1983.

 The Golden Jubilee Booklet 2002 written twenty years later provides a brief overview of the club’s history from 1952 until 2002.
-Click on the link below to download a PDF of this booklet.

 The now-demolished clubhouse at Blairgowrie Yacht Squadron grew from humble beginnings.
 When the club was first established in 1952, Louisa and Bert Scott, the owners of Blairgowrie House, then an operating guest house, allowed the first members to use their slipway, jetty, and boat shed.
 It was a tin shed 3.7 metres by 12.2 metres with no water, no electricity and a sandy floor.
 This was the first clubhouse – the original Scotts’ Shed.

 Working bees painted the roof, installed water and electricity, and concreted the floor.
 A request to the State Lands Department and the Sorrento Foreshore Park Trust for the use of 25 metres of land east of the boat shed to store boats was granted.
 The need for a “proper” clubhouse was first raised at the 1953 annual meeting, and a building fund was established which had reached £277 by mid-1956.
 Approval was given for an additional 60 metres of land on which to build “club premises to provide suitable accommodation for the members of the club and their guests.”
 (French p46)